vinyldns/vinyldns/modules/docs/src/main/mdoc/api/list-deleted-zones.md

 ---
 layout: docs
-title: "List / Abandoned Zones"
+title: "List Abandoned Zones"
 section: "api"
 ---

-# List / Search Abandoned Zone
+# List Abandoned Zones

 Retrieves the list of deleted zones a user has access to.
 The zone name is only sorted alphabetically.